Investing term

 An explicit commitment to NOT trade in response to specific common triggers (single headlines, short-term volatility, peer envy).

 A do-nothing rule is an explicit promise not to trade in response to certain triggers — a scary headline, a sharp dip, or envy of someone else's hot pick.
-It works by deciding in advance that these moments don't warrant action, so when they arrive you've already made the call.
-For most long-term investors, inaction is the hardest and most profitable skill.
+It works by deciding, in advance, that these specific situations are precisely the ones where the best action is no action at all.

 For example